 It was a treacherous icy slope.
 Certain fellow trekkers helped themselves up with the foot holes that were made by the guide for the group.
 It required both their hands and legs.

 Every part that the former group went on, had turned exceedingly slippery because of their steps.
 It was slips, slips and slips.
 12 failures of slipping right down to the bottom.
 I was up against it.

 I had tried everything – made my own foot holes for my legs, as well as my hands.
 I slipped making them at times.
-Most of the times, I was really close to my destination, but still failed at the last moment.
+Most of the time, I was really close to my destination, but still failed at the last moment.

 My upper body strength was not must up to the mark.
 I was regretting not buying a trekking pole, a bare necessity, especially for these situations.

-When I Finally Made It
+When I Finally Made It!

 If I didn’t make it to the cave with this attempt, I was going to quit.
 I grabbed the last two snickers with my beaten up hands, composed myself, and cleared my mind.
 The plan was set.
 It was now or never.

 I remembered the Dark Knight Rises scene where Batman climbed up the pits knowing if he slipped, it would be his last attempt.